 The Hotel Washington at 32 East Washington Street was a dream come true for local hotel developer J. Edward Krauss.
-The former newsboy previously developed several smaller hotels in the area, but this was to be the biggest endeavor to date.
+The former newsboy previously developed several smaller hotels in the area, but this was his biggest endeavor to date.
 The narrow structure became the tallest hotel in Indiana at the time it was built.

-Architect Robert Frost Daggett designed this slender building; other area icons designed by Daggett include the Chamber of Commerce Building and the Indianapolis Athletic Club, both on the west side of Meridian Street.
+Architect Robert Frost Daggett designed the slender building.
+Other area icons designed by Daggett include the Chamber of Commerce Building and the Indianapolis Athletic Club, both on the west side of Meridian Street.
 The hotel predated the “buy local” movement by nearly a century, but definitely embraced the concept.
-All construction materials and fixtures were obtained via Indianapolis based manufacturers and anything that proved unattainable from a local producer was brought in via area retailers.
-Opening day occurred on December 28, 1912.
-Three hundred individual rooms were available featuring amenities such as private bathrooms– considered a rarity at the time.
-Guests could dine in the main restaurant located in the basement, or a buffet in the eastern third of the ground floor.
+All construction materials and fixtures were obtained via Indianapolis-based manufacturers and anything that proved unattainable from a local producer was brought in via area retailers.
+The hotel’s grand opening occurred on December 28, 1912.
+Three hundred individual rooms were available, featuring amenities such as private bathrooms– considered a rarity at the time.
+Guests could dine in the main restaurant, located in the basement, or a buffet in the eastern third of the ground floor.
 The second floor featured three separate parlor spaces.
 The 16th and 17th floors consisted of banquet halls for larger conventions or dances.

 Indianapolis News, December 28, 1912

 Indianapolis Times, October 26, 1958

 My parents spent their honeymoon at the Washington, April 1946.
 They didn’t elaborate.